WizBrym/DevChallenges/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

 - Where can I see your demo?
-- What was your experience? its was a simple and yet challenging task
+- What was your experience?
+Its was a simple and yet challenging task
-- What have you learned/improved? improved on CSS positioning and media querry
+- What have you learned/improved?
+Improved on CSS positioning and media querry

 ### Built With